Guidelines for the Tree Canada Urban Forestry Student Bursary Application (formerly the Craig Huff Award)

 Applications are now open for the Tree Canada Urban Forestry Student Bursary.
 The bursary is made biennially at the Canadian Urban Forest Conference (CUFC).

-The Tree Canada Urban Forestry Student Bursary is available to students in Canada who have a strong interest in and dedication for urban forestry as demonstrated by their academic, volunteerism and extra-curricular activities.
+The Tree Canada Urban Forestry Student Bursary is available to post-secondary school students in Canada who have a strong interest in and dedication for urban forestry as demonstrated by their academic, volunteerism and extra-curricular activities.
 The bursary will pay the hotel, travel, meals and registration expenses for a full-time student to attend the Canadian Urban Forest Conference, held every two years in Canada.
 The approximate value of the bursary is $2,000.00.

 Applications should address the significant involvement of the individual in urban forestry related education, volunteerism and extra-curricular activities and will be evaluated on demonstrated interaction with the urban forest community and related activities, formal and informal academic studies and the quality of the reference.